-We believe all the items articulated in Question #17 would be both highly effective and efficient at improving statutory audit supervision as we note below.
+Additional Areas of Improvement - We believe all the items articulated in Question #17 of the Consultation would be both highly effective and efficient at improving statutory audit supervision as we note below:

 - a.
-Independent & Appropriate Resources Numerous media reports identify the lack of independence, quality and number of audit supervisory resources as a significant contributor to the lack of quality audit supervision.
+Independent & Appropriate Resources Numerous media reports identify the lack of independence, quality, and number of audit supervisory resources as a significant contributor to the lack of quality audit supervision.
 Consolidation of efforts could increase quality, resources, and efforts. - b.
-Transparency of Supervisors The lack of transparency of the member state audit supervisors is a problem observed by auditors, investors, and the media.
+Transparency of Supervisors The lack of transparency of the member state audit supervisors is a problem observed by auditors, investors and the media.
 This is also evidenced at CEAOB by simple review of their website.
 Transparency is one of the first principles of audit quality.
 Without it the quality of the credence good will never be assessable. - c.
 Consistency of Cross Border Supervision We believe a pan-European audit supervisor would be best placed to ensure consistency of cross-border supervision. - d.
-Ensure Supervision of Audit Committees As we note in Part II (Question #9.1.1) we support enhanced regulatory oversight/supervision of audit committees. - e.
-Harmonize & Strengthen Investigation & Sanctioning of Audit Supervisors As we note in Question #15.1, we support pan-European level legislation to ensure convergence of statutory audit supervision.
-We believe a pan-European organization is the most effective mechanism to support strength and harmonization. - f.
-European Level Instruments to Ensure Convergence of Statutory Audit Supervision As we note in Question #15.1, we support a European level legislation (regulation) to ensure convergence of statutory audit supervision. - g.
+Ensure Supervision of Audit Committees As we note in Part II of the Consultation, we support enhanced regulatory oversight/supervision of audit committees. - e.
+Harmonize & Strengthen Investigation & Sanctioning of Audit Supervisors We support pan-European level legislation to ensure convergence of statutory audit supervision.
+We believe a pan-European organization is the most effective mechanism to support strength and harmonization.

+- f.
+European Level Instruments to Ensure Convergence of Statutory Audit Supervision We support a European level legislation (regulation) to ensure convergence of statutory audit supervision. - g.
 Grant a European Body Right to Register & Supervise Statutory Auditors and Audit Firms As in other jurisdictions we would support such an initiative.